Kometa-Team/Kometa/docs/defaults/both/genre.md

 # Genre Default Metadata File

-The `- pmm: genre` Metadata File is used to dynamically create collections based on the genres available in your library.
+The `genre` Metadata File is used to dynamically create collections based on the genres available in your library.

 This file also merges similarly named genres (such as "Sci-Fi", "SciFi" and "Sci-Fi & Fantasy") into one ("Science Fiction")